SachaG/10YearsOfMeteor/src/pages/index.md

 Throughout this whole process I got to know the other members of the budding Meteor community, one of which was [Tom Coleman](https://twitter.com/tmeasday), creator of Meteor's first package manager (Meteor launched without any kind of first-party package manager and only supported regular npm packages much later, which seems hard to imagine today).

 <Person name="Tom Coleman" url="https://twitter.com/tmeasday">Tom founded development agency Percolate Studio with longtime collaborators [Dominic Nguyen](https://twitter.com/domyen) and [Zoltan Olah](https://twitter.com/zqzoltan).
-Later, the company was acquired by Meteor Development Group, and after that the trio went to to found [Chromatic](https://www.chromatic.com/) and maintain [Storybook](https://storybook.js.org/), the popular UI testing tool.</Person>
+Later, the company was acquired by Meteor Development Group, and after that the trio went on to found [Chromatic](https://www.chromatic.com/) and maintain [Storybook](https://storybook.js.org/), the popular UI testing tool.</Person>

 I was fresh off writing a [somewhat successful design e-book](https://v3.sachagreif.com/ebook/) so I approached Tom with a proposal: we'd combine his deep knowledge of Meteor and my design and marketing skills to write a Meteor tutorial book and establish ourselves as the de facto way to learn the framework just as it was taking off.